VladStoyanoff/WaveConverter/README.md

 # Testing

 Testing that your IC's work as expected is also essential.
-You should be able to prove that the high pass filter filters frequecies under 8 and the and low pass one + the notch filter, filter waves over 30 Hz.
+You should be able to prove that the high pass filter filters waves with frequencies under 8 and the and low pass one + the notch filter, filter waves with frequencies over 30 Hz.

 The following plot showcases such a test.
 The reason it starts from 25 Hz is due to a little bit too high tolerance level on the resistors used.
 If you intend on measuring beta waves, make sure that the resistors you're using don't have a tolerance level of more than +-5%

 ![Voltage_Frequency_Plot](https://github.com/VladStoyanoff/Wave_Converter/blob/main/Screenshots/Voltage_Frequency_Plot.png)

-You can find the code for the plotting in the _!@?#
+You can find the code for the plotting in the programs folder of this repository.

 # Measuring brain waves